Smoothness-Adaptive Contextual Bandits: Adaptivity to Smoothness

 The \texttt{SmoothBandit} policy relies on the knowledge of $\beta$ and achieves the near-optimal regret of order $\cO\l((\log T)^{\frac{2\beta+d}{2\beta}} T^{\zeta(\beta, \alpha,d)}\r)$ for any problem instance with $\beta\ge1$.
 The \texttt{SACB} policy, when paired with \texttt{SmoothBandit} as its non-adaptive input policy, guarantees near-optimality without prior knowledge of the smoothness in the regime of differentiable payoff functions, incurring the adaptation penalty~$\l(\log T\r)^{\frac{3d(\alpha+1)(2\overline{\beta} + d)^2}{(2\beta+d)(\beta+d)(\underline{\beta}+d-1)}}$.

-We note that the upper and lower bounds established in this regime with prior knowledge of the smoothness are separated by a factor $ \l(\log T\r)^{\frac{2\beta+d}{2\beta}}$ which is exponential in $d$.
-If the upper bound of \cite{hu2019smooth} is indeed optimal in the sense that the above factor cannot be removed then, Corollary~\ref{corllary:global-adapt-beta>1} establishes that the resulting \texttt{SACB} policy is smoothness-adaptive in the sense of Definition \ref{def:adaptivity}.
-Otherwise, if another non-adaptive policy could be shown to eliminate the above factor and achieve the lower bound of order $\Omega\l(T^{\zeta(\beta, \alpha,d)}\r)$ then, it could be deployed to construct a smoothness-adaptive \texttt{SACB} policy.
+We note that the upper and lower bounds established in this regime with prior knowledge of the smoothness are separated by a factor $ \l(\log T\r)^{\frac{2\beta+d}{2\beta}}$ that is exponential in $d$.
+If the upper bound of \cite{hu2019smooth} is indeed optimal in the sense that the above factor cannot be removed, then Corollary~\ref{corllary:global-adapt-beta>1} establishes that the resulting \texttt{SACB} policy is smoothness adaptive in the sense of Definition \ref{def:adaptivity}.
+Otherwise, if another non-adaptive policy can be shown to eliminate the above factor and achieve the lower bound of order $\Omega\l(T^{\zeta(\beta, \alpha,d)}\r)$, then it could be deployed to construct a smoothness-adaptive \texttt{SACB} policy.

-We conclude this subsection by noting that Corollaries \ref{corllary:global-adapt-beta<1} and \ref{corllary:global-adapt-beta>1} demonstrate that through the \texttt{SACB} policy one could achieve rate-optimality without prior knowledge of the smoothness parameter $\beta$ in each of the two smoothness regimes that have been studied in the literature; that is $\beta \leq 1$ in, e.g., \cite{perchet2013multi}, and $\beta \geq 1$ in \cite{hu2019smooth}.
-However, it is important to note that the \texttt{SACB} policy does not require prior knowledge of the regime in which the smoothness parameter lies in order to achieve rate-optimality.
+We conclude this subsection by noting that Corollaries \ref{corllary:global-adapt-beta<1} and \ref{corllary:global-adapt-beta>1} demonstrate that through the \texttt{SACB} policy one can achieve rate optimality without prior knowledge of the smoothness parameter $\beta$ in each of the two smoothness regimes that have been studied in the literature; that is, $\beta \leq 1$ in, e.g., \cite{perchet2013multi}, and $\beta \geq 1$ in \cite{hu2019smooth}.
+However, it is important to note that the \texttt{SACB} policy does not require prior knowledge of the regime in which the smoothness parameter lies in order to achieve rate optimality.
 This is formalized by the following remark.